-- Changes in Benefit Terms There were no changes in the benefit terms since the previous valuation. - Changes of Assumptions The discount rate was changed from 7.00% to 6.75% and the inflation rate was changed from 2.75% to 2.50% since the previous valuation.
+- Changes in Benefit Terms There were no changes in the benefit terms since the previous valuation. - Changes of Assumptions There were no changes in the assumptions since the previous valuation.

 Schedule of the District's Proportionate Share of the Net OPEB Liability - MPP Program